Dielectric absorption: Measurement

 Dielectric absorption is a property which has been long known.
 Its value can be measured in accordance with the IEC/EN 60384-1 standard.
 The capacitor shall be charged at the DC voltage rating for 60 minutes.
 Then the capacitor shall be disconnected from the power source and shall be discharged for 10 s.
 The voltage regained on the capacitor terminals (recovery voltage) within 15 minutes is the dielectric absorption voltage.
-The size of the dielectric absorption voltage is specified in relation to the applied voltage in percent and depends on the dielectric material used.
+The size of the dielectric absorption voltage is specified in relation to the applied voltage in percent and depends on the dielectric material.
 It is specified by many manufacturers in the data sheets.

 Design considerations and safety

 The voltage at the terminals generated by the dielectric absorption may possibly cause problems in the function of an electronic circuit.
 For sensitive analog circuits such as sample and hold circuits, integrators, charge amplifiers or high-quality audio circuits, Class-1 ceramic or polypropylene capacitors instead of Class-2 ceramic capacitors, polyester film capacitors or electrolytic capacitors are used.
 For most electronic circuits, particularly filtering applications, the small dielectric absorption voltage has no influence on the proper electrical function of the circuit.
 For aluminum electrolytic capacitors with non-solid electrolyte which are not built into a circuit, the dielectric absorption voltage generated can be a personnel safety risk.
 The voltage can be quite substantial, for example 50 V for 400 V electrolytic capacitors, and can cause damages to semiconductor devices, or cause sparks during installation in the circuit.
 Larger aluminum electrolytic capacitors and high-voltage power capacitors are transported and delivered short-circuited to dissipate this unwanted and possibly dangerous energy.

 Another effect of dielectric absorption is sometimes described as "soakage".
 This manifests as a component of leakage current and it contributes to the loss factor of the capacitor.
 This effect has been known of only recently: it is now a proportionately greater part of leakage current due to the significantly improved properties of modern capacitors.

 No figures are available from manufacturers for double-layer capacitors.